Visa Path Finder

 • How should the output connect to route pages and the Playbook?

-• What sources should shape the logic behind the tool?
+• What official sources shape the logic behind the tool?

 Official bodies in play